dchen327/pingmote/README.md

 # Notes
 - Since this program relies on autoembedding, we can't use inline emotes or reacts
 - Pretty much only Discord works (Facebook Messenger and Slack make embeds ugly)
+- Windows should work out of the box, Mac and Linux may require jumping through some hoops
 - The Apple M1 chip is currently unsupported (bus error)
 - On Linux, if you get the error `KeyError: 'XDG_SESSION_TYPE'`, set the environment variable by running
   > `sudo XDG_SESSION_TYPE=x11 python3 pingmote.py`